GoogleCloudPlatform/avocano/docs/admin/testing-changes.md

 For these changes, there is a manual process to follow, as not all pull requests should trigger these tests.

-### Running `terraform-apply` on Pull Requests
+### Running `deploy-preview` on Pull Requests

-The `terraform-apply` Cloud Build trigger is setup against the repo in the `avocano-preview` project, and can be run against any branch on the repo (by a Google Cloud user clicking 'Run' and naming a branch.)
+The `deploy-preview` Cloud Build trigger is setup against the repo in the `avocano-preview` project, and can be run against any branch on the repo (by a Google Cloud user clicking 'Run' and naming a branch.)
 However, it can't be run directly against pull requests (as the code needs to be in the repo itself.)

-_After_ a manual review of the changes in a pull request, an Avocano project maintainer can run `terraform-apply` with the following steps:
+_After_ a manual review of the changes in a pull request, an Avocano project maintainer can run `deploy-preview` with the following steps:

 1. Copy the pull request code into a new branch on the avocano repo, using the pull request user and their branch name as inputs
    * This process is similar to the process for merging a pull request via the `git` cli.